 Bacon and sausage may be breakfast royalty, but don’t tell the owners of Early Girl Eatery.
 John and Julie Stehling operate Early Girl with their own food loves in mind—he’s all about meat, she’s all about vegetables.
 Together they have made a happy place where carnivores and vegans can dine together in mutual delight.
-The menu items have designations identifying whether a selection is vegan or gluten free, taking the guess-work from choosing.
+The menu items have designations identifying whether a selection is vegan or gluten-free, taking the guesswork from choosing.

 Early Girl Eatery is right at home on downtown Asheville’s Wall Street, a narrow lane known for its original beaux arts architecture.
 Boutiques, salons, and other cultural attractions line the street, along with several other restaurants and cafes.
 A blackboard greets guests upon entry with names of local purveyors from where produce and meats are obtained.
 Sunny colors spread across dining area walls trimmed in elegant country décor, while wooden farmhouse tables and chairs complement the cozy atmosphere.

-A typical southern breakfast of eggs, grits and biscuits will put you back $8.50; add bacon, sausage, or country ham for $2 more.
+A typical southern breakfast of eggs, grits, and biscuits will put you back $8.50; add bacon, sausage, or country ham for $2 more.
 The value is in the flavor and the nutritious kick-back you get from fresh, hearty food.

-The “Porky Breakfast Bowl” gets the most chatter from the meat lovers—especially those who like to dig into rich, cheesy bites.
-This big breakfast features a base of home fries, topped with barbeque pork, scrambled eggs, cheese and smoked bacon gravy.
+The “Porky Breakfast Bowl” gets the most chatter from meat lovers—especially those who like to dig into rich, cheesy bites.
+This big breakfast features a base of home fries, topped with barbeque pork, scrambled eggs, cheese, and smoked bacon gravy.
 You can’t go wrong with the shrimp and grits, or the biscuit and gravy either.

 The Spinach Potato Cakes are another heavenly vegetarian dish, and if you’ve never tried tomato gravy, this is a must.
 All protein items can be substituted with tempeh.

-Early Girl is open breakfast and lunch on Monday through Wednesday, and open late for dinner on Thursday through Sunday.
-You’ll find a wide selection of soups, salads and sandwiches.
+Early Girl is open for breakfast and lunch on Monday through Wednesday, and open late for dinner on Thursday through Sunday.
+You’ll find a wide selection of soups, salads, and sandwiches.
 Vegan eaters can try the Tempeh Reuben while their partners enjoy a BBQ pork sandwich or catfish sandwich.
 A popular dinner-time option is the “Meat and Two” menu.
-With this you begin with a plentiful selection of meat and vegan proteins, then select two sides from a list that include such unusual tasties as Cucumber Onion Salad and Ginger Coleslaw, along with a list of other tempting southern sides.
+With this you begin with a plentiful selection of meat and vegan proteins, then select two sides from a list that includes such unusual tasties as Cucumber Onion Salad and Ginger Coleslaw, along with a list of other tempting southern sides.

 Desserts are made from scratch and are worth saving room for.
-You’ll find at least three cakes, pies or specialty puddings each day.
+You’ll find at least three cakes, pies, or specialty puddings each day.
 Frequently featured in the dessert rotation are such guest favorites as triple layer coconut cake, red velvet cake, buttermilk cake with chocolate sour cream frosting, pecan pie, apple pie, million dollar poundcake, caramel cake, chocolate pudding, bread pudding with caramel sauce, carrot cake, golden cake with buttercream frosting, and chocolate Italian cream cake.